cuijianzhu/alined/README.md

 Modern SLAM systems use point feature correspondences to extract camera motion.
 Points are limiting in a way that they contain less structural information about the environment.
 Not many fully line-based systems have been published.
 This library should be a help to whoever will tackle the problem of line-based SLAM or VO.
+Please be aware that this software is still under development and it might or might not be discontinued.
+No warranty for further development is given.

 ## Installation